zangrafx/webplatformdaily-site/README.md

  - Open Web Platform (i.e. the open standards that comprise it)
  - JavaScript
  - web-browsers (including their development tools)

-I also add content about related front-end development topics (e.g. design, UX) and open source (GitHub related).
+ - front-end web-development
+ - open source to some degree (e.g. GitHub)

 ## How do you decide what goes into a daily?